barumau/pandunia/eng/pandunia-eng.md

 a supre - above (over)
 a vere - truly (indeed, very)
 a xukre de - thanks to
-a zay - presenty (currently, now)
+a zai - presenty (currently, now)
-a zay den - today
+a zai den - today
 abe - away
 abete - fir tree
 able - can (be able; ability, possibility; able, possible)